 9. If the exclusive agreement laid down in Section 18, Paragraph four of this Law has been entered into until 1 July 2015 and its time period is longer than 10 years, it shall be terminated or extended on the eleventh year after entering into the relevant agreement and subsequently once every seven years, where necessary.

 [3 September 2015]

-Informative Reference to Directives of the European Union
+Informative Reference to European Union Directives

-[22 December 2005; 3 September 2015]
+[22 December 2005; 3 September 2015; 19 May 2022]

-This Law contains legal norms arising from:
+The Law contains legal norms arising from: